Fig Tree Bush Camp

 Fig Tree Bush Camp offers superb food and after a three-course supper guests will sit around a campfire, feet in the sand, gazing at the stars and listening to the sounds of the African Bush.

 Walking safaris depart in the early morning after the sun rises to avoid the heat of the day.
 The walk will begin with a short briefing from a guide, before you head off into the African bush and have the chance to get closer to nature than ever before.
 Our guides have a wealth of knowledge about Kafue National Park, and will share their knowledge with you, from the insects on the ground, to the birds in the sky.
-Walks last approximately 3 hours and you will return to camp ready for one of our deliciously prepared breakfasts.
+Walks last approximately 3 hours and you will return to camp ready for one of our deliciously prepared brunch served around 11.30am.

 Stay with Us?